Professor Bennett Zon, DPhil (Oxon), MMus (Edin), BMus (Michigan), Higher Education Teaching Certificate (Hull)

 Chapter in book

-- Zon, Bennett (Accepted).
+- Zon, Bennett (Published).
 Liberalism and Victorian Musical Sympathy.
-In Liberalism and Victorian Musical Culture.
+In Music and Victorian Liberalism.
 Collins, Sarah Cambridge: Cambridge University Press.

 - Zon, Bennett (2018).
 Spencer, Sympathy and the Oxford School of Music Criticism.
 In British Musical Criticism and Intellectual Thought, 1850-1950.
 Dibble, Jeremy & Horton, Julian Woodbridge, Suffolk, UK: Boydell & Brewer.